puzzle/unilu-pruefungsabfrage/shibboleth/README.md

 5. Add aliases for `edview.unilu.ch` and `edview-test.unilu.ch` to your [host file](https://linuxhandbook.com/etc-hosts-file/).

 There are two docker compose files to run the application.
 The `docker-compose.yml` file is the dev config which uses the secrets in `/shibboleth/secrets/test`.
-This config rebuilds the service provider image every time and the application is started with a maven command within the container.
+This config rebuilds the service provider image every time and the application is started with a Maven command within the container.

 The following env variables are available for the dev config: